 These scientists observed how FRBE affected collagen synthesis.
 Over the course of 3 days, human fibroblast cells were treated with FRBE.
 The researchers then observed the following parameters:

 After exposing the fibroblasts to UV-B radiation, the rate of cell growth declined.
 But after receiving treatment with FRBE, the normal rate of cell division was restored.

 Treatment with the rice bran extract also increased collagen synthesis in a dose-dependent manner within the UV-damaged fibroblast cells.

-IL-ia levels were also reduced to the baseline standards found in non-exposed control cells.
+Furthermore, IL-ia levels were also reduced to the baseline standards found in non-exposed control cells.
 And lastly, the rice bran treatment was found to decrease the levels of Pro-MMP-1 to normal concentrations.